| LIN-assist

 LIN-assist plants use a simplified cryogenic separation cycle that eliminates mechanical refrigeration equipment and replaces it with injection of a small amount of liquid nitrogen.
 The vaporizing liquid provides the refrigeration required for air separation and nitrogen purification.
 Typically, more than 95% of the plant product is freshly-produced gaseous nitrogen, with the remainder vaporized liquid. |

-for less than half the cost of liquid nitrogen (LIN).
-The actual
+for less than half the cost of liquid nitrogen (LIN) when demand is

 savings, versus 100% LIN vaporization, will depend upon the match between